Bengal Kitten – What To Consider Before Buying One

 At two months old, they start exploring their environment.
 They are confident enough to go to another room in the house by themselves and develop their hunting skills if you let them go outside.
 At this stage they have excellent hearing and can regulate their body temperature so don’t need their mums warmth on tap anymore (time to explore!).
 These kittens are very active, so it’s essential to pay attention to their development and ensure they get the nutrition they need to support this.

 They can come in many colours, including black, white, silver, and blue.
 However, it’s impossible to predict which colour will end up being the final result of breeding.
 The final colour of the kitten will depend on the parents’ genetics we will leave topic that for the breeders.

 The Eye Colours

 Bengal cats are medium-sized and weigh anywhere from eight to eighteen pounds at full maturity.
 However, they tend to look larger than they are.
-Female Bengals weigh about six pounds, while males can reach 15 pounds or more.
+Female Bengals weigh about 6-9 pounds, while males can reach 13 pounds or more.
 The added weight comes from a thicker bone structure and more muscle.